-Remark The inverse iteration method has been implemented by using an algorithm written in Fortran by P. Natalini and C. Falcone.
+Remark 5.1.
+The inverse iteration method has been implemented by using an algorithm written in Fortran by P. Natalini and C. Falcone.

-After some attempts we can see that the accuracy for eigenvalue approximation increases when the number of nodes and iterations is increased, furthermore, the convergence is monotonic.
+After some attempts we can see that the accuracy of eigenvalue approximation increases when the number of nodes and iterations is increased.
+Furthermore, the convergence is monotonic.
 Table III has been computed by using 35 nodes and 60 iterations.